- Create the Cloud Foundry based Node.js application structure

 needs to be executed. “mongodb-nemo-t01-service” is the service instance name which is used to bind the service instance to the application.

 shows the created service instance.
-The service instance can also be seen in the HCP CF cockpit “Service Instances” area.
+The service instance can also be seen in the SCP CF cockpit “Service Instances” area.

 To bind the service instance to the application, following “services” property using the name of the MongoDB service instance has to be added to the application manifest.